 Overall I can summarize:

-If your name is NOT printed on concert tickets or concert poster, then it is a clear sign that you should actually be quiet while the concert is in progress.
+If your name is NOT printed on concert tickets or concert poster, then it is a clear sign that you should actually be SILENT while the concert is in progress.

 What should the rest of us look for, if we want to try to avoid these people?

-Before the concert, you can take a look at the venue and if you are not assigned permanent seats as one can to some extent avoid Skravlerne by looking for some simple warning signs:
+Before the concert can take a look at the venue and if you are not assigned permanent seats as one can to some extent avoid Skravlerne by looking for some simple warning signs:

-- - Thread of middle-aged women, all sipping his glass of red wine and even before the concert starts have acquired a level that makes them sound all over.
+- - Thread of middle-aged women who all sipping his glass of red wine and even before the concert starts have acquired a level that makes them sound all over.

-If these besides sitting soaking up the scene and then you have a problem.
+If these besides sitting soaking up stage one as a problem.

-(Cf. gang of well drunk, middle-aged women sitting on the table in front of me at Mary Gauthier at Garage)
+(Cf. gang of well drunk, middle-aged ladies who put on the table in front of me at Mary Gauthier at Garage)